Cheap Parking at the Airport and Beyond

 Cheap Airport Parking

 Budget travelers know that airport parking is priced according to convenience.
 The closer the parking space is to the terminal entrance, the more you're going to pay.
-Air travelers who will be away for a week or more seek out parking that is cheap -- often called long-term parking at many airports.
+Air travelers who will be away for a week or more look for parking that is cheap — often called long-term parking at many airports.

 Many private parking businesses have sprung up near major airports.
 There are entrepreneurs who will store your car, wash it while you're gone, and provide efficient transportation to-and-from the terminal.